sultanowskii/LeForum/docs/dev/structs.md

 **Declared in**: [src/lib/queue.h](/src/lib/queue.h)

 **Description**:
-Queue node, is one "element" of the queue
+Queue node, is one "element" of the queue.

 **Fields**:
 `data` - pointer to the data itself